ErikKarlen/tilt-labyrinth/README.md

 Tilt Labyrinth
 ==============

-Labyrinth Game controlled with the Leap Motion Controller.
+Labyrinth Game controlled with the Leap Motion Controller made in Unity with C# scripts.